accelazh/specs/README.md

 ### SFV specs
-SFV specs are documents that describe requirements of SFV.
+SFV specs are documents that describe requirements of SFV (Storage Function Chaining).

 ### How To Contribute